How far does a $10,000 relief grant go toward helping a Seattle restaurant stay afloat amid the coronavirus?

+As the state-mandated closure of bars and restaurant dining rooms approaches the one-month mark, Seattle’s eating establishments are having a tough time.

-Nearly 9,000 small businesses in Seattle applied for coronavirus relief money from the city.
-Of the 250 recipients who each received $10,000, many were restaurants and cafes based in the Chinatown-International District, Rainier Valley, the University District and Belltown.
+To help, the city offered 250 grants of $10,000 each to small businesses.
+Nearly 9,000 applied, many of them restaurants in the Chinatown International District, Rainier Valley, the University District and Belltown.

-With bars and restaurant dining rooms closed since mid-March, Seattle’s eating establishments have had a tough time during the pandemic.
-Did the grant make a dent in their accumulating stack of bills?
+Of the successful applicants, did the grant make a dent in their stack of bills?
 Will they reopen?
 How far does $10,000 go in the current economic climate?

-A month into the state’s coronavirus-induced restaurant closure, we checked in on three local restaurants that received grants to see how they’re doing in these turbulent times.
+We checked in with three restaurants that received grants to see how they’re doing.

 Hood Famous Cafe + Bar

-Just two months ago, at a time when foot traffic around the Chinatown-International District had dipped due to the xenophobic initial fears over the coronavirus, this Filipino bakery actually saw a spike in customers because baker and co-owner Chera Amlag was named a James Beard semi-finalist for Best Chef: Northwest & Pacific, said co owner Geo Quibuyen.
+Just two months ago, at a time when foot traffic in the Chinatown International District had dipped due to xenophobic fears over the coronavirus, this Filipino bakery actually saw a spike in customers because baker and co-owner Chera Amlag was a James Beard semifinalist for Best Chef: Northwest & Pacific, said co-owner Geo Quibuyen.

-Any thought that the couple could piggyback on those accolades was dashed a few weeks later when Gov. Jay Inslee closed all restaurant dining rooms.
-Just like that, the couple, like thousands of other bars and bistros in the Seattle area, struggled to make ends meet.
+Any plan they had to piggyback on that accolade was dashed a few weeks later when Gov. Jay Inslee closed all restaurant dining rooms.
+Just like that, the couple, like thousands of other owners of bars and bistros in the Seattle area, struggled to make ends meet.

-The $10,000 grant covers rent at both their Chinatown and Ballard locations and also save the jobs of three employees (baker and managers) so the bakery could launch their dessert delivery service, Quibuyen said.
+The $10,000 grant covers rent at their Chinatown and Ballard locations and also saved the jobs of three employees — a baker and managers— so the bakery could launch a dessert-delivery service, Quibuyen said.

-“Yep, we, literally Chera and I and the café manager, we go around and drop off (the cheesecakes and other desserts) at people’s houses and apartments,” Quibuyen said.
+“Yep, we, literally Chera and I and the café manager, we go around and drop off [the cheesecakes and other desserts] at people’s houses and apartments,” Quibuyen said.

-But after two days of trial-and-error, they put the brakes on their delivery service to “retool.”
-They need to plot more efficient routes and boundaries, work out the logistics of “no contact” delivery and set a higher minimum purchase order for delivery orders.
+But after two days of trial and error, they put the brakes on their delivery service to “retool.”
+They need to plot more efficient routes and boundaries, work out the logistics of “no contact” delivery and set a higher minimum purchase amount for delivery orders.

-“We knew it was going to be ambitious and stressful,” said Quibuyen, but the up-to 30% service charge that delivery apps mandated was too costly for them to make any money selling baked goods.
+“We knew it was going to be ambitious and stressful,” said Quibuyen, but the up-to-30% service charge that delivery apps mandated was too high for them to make any money selling baked goods.

 On their inaugural delivery day, three staffers needed 14 hours to deliver 100 orders.
-Quibuyen and his wife partnered up, reasoning it was more efficient if one could drive while the other hopped out to drop off the desserts.
+Quibuyen and his wife partnered up, reasoning it was more efficient if one could drive while the other hopped out to drop off desserts.
 By the second day, they discovered they could cover more ground if they split up and ran separate routes.

 Live and learn, he said.
 “We had never done the takeout model before.
 There have never been more boxes and packaging material in our café than now.”

-For instance, they need insulated foil and cold packs to keep their signature ube cheesecakes cool in a box for the delivery, a tedious task.

 The couple are resigned to the fact that this is the new reality — at least for the foreseeable future.
-No business owner really believes that the restaurant ban will be lifted on May 4, he said.
+No business owner really believes that the restaurant ban will be lifted on May 4, Quibuyen said.

 Hood Famous plans to relaunch its delivery service in the coming weeks.